urbanclap-engg/events-manager-ios/README.md

     @IBAction func actionBtnClicked( _ : UIButton) {
         ExampleEventManager.triggerEvent(AnalyticsTriggers.home_page_load,
-                                        props : ["pageValue" : "HomeScreen"])
+                                        props : ["pageValue" : "YourValue"])
     }
 }
 ```
-IF any of the clients want to append more properties thats upto them.
+If any of the clients want to append more properties thats upto them.